pygeode/pygeode.github.io/_sources/basic_ops.txt

 .. ipython::

-  In [4]: t1.Temp.lat.values

   In [5]: print t1.Temp(lat=(30, 50), lon=(100, 180))

+  # We can take a look at the latitude grid points for reference
+  In [6]: t1.Temp.lat[:]

 PyGeode makes use of the calling syntax of Python to do slicing.
 While this is arguably an abuse of the syntax, this operation is so common that it's a default behaviour for PyGeode variables.
 The axes are specified as keyword arguments, and ranges are given as a tuple in coordinate space (as opposed to the indices).
 Not all axes need be specified: any axes not mentioned are left alone.
-Note that the subset includes elements lying on the boundary of the range requested, so that in this case, the call returns a subset from latitude 30 N (on the boundary of the range requested) to 48 N, since the next grid point is at 54 N.
+Note that the subset includes elements lying on and within the boundaries of the range requested (30 N to 50 N in this case).
+To demonstrate this we've printed out the grid points of the latitude axis in line 6; so one can see that this call returns a subset from latitude 30 N (on the boundary of the range requested) to 48 N, since the next grid point is at 54 N.

 You can also request a single element.
 The returned variable will always have the same number of dimensions as the source variable (in the same order, though